luan1412167/luan1412167/README.md

 - 🔭 I have 6 years of experience in the AI field!
 - 🔭 I have much time to research in deep face tasks, object tasks, tracking, OCR, Transformer, BERT, GPT, LLAMA ...!
+- 🔭 Learning and researching something new make me happy everyday!

 ### Connect with me: